jhu-lcsr/costar_plan/docs/task_learning.md

   - For learning from demonstration, the `--success_only` flag will make your life easier by preventing it from saving failed demonstrations.
   - `--task stack1` will generate a slightly more complex and more interesting task than `--task blocks`.
   - You can use the `--fast_reset` flag to quickly visualize and debug tasks, but PyBullet seems unstable over long data collection runs with this flag on.
+  - The pybullet sim was implemented in v1.2.2, and will not be stable with a different version.
+Unfortunately the simulation of the gripper just is not that great.

 ## Current Best Practice